AML-CityU/aml/_pages/team.md

 ***

-## Lab visitors and close collaborators
+## Visiting Scholars and Online Collaborators
 {% assign number_printed = 0 %}
 {% for member in site.data.visitors %}